Java

 Salesforce Canvas Quick Start for Java Developers

 Salesforce provides a variety of different ways to integrate external apps into the Salesforce UI.
 Canvas is an iframe-based approach for loading externally hosted UIs into pages on Salesforce.
 The nice thing about Canvas versus a plain iframe is that Canvas has a JavaScript bridge which enables secure communication between the external iframe and Salesforce.
 This communication happens in the context of the Salesforce user and doesn’t require the typical OAuth handshake.
+Because Canvas apps live outside of Salesforce they can be built with any language and run anywhere, including Heroku.

 Java Doesn’t Suck – You’re Just Using it Wrong

 I’ve been building enterprise Java web apps since servlets were created.
 In that time the Java ecosystem has changed a lot but sadly many enterprise Java developers are stuck in some very painful and inefficient ways of doing things.
 In my travels I continue to see Java The Sucky Parts - but it doesn’t have to be that way.
 It is time for enterprises to move past the sucky ways they are using the Java platform.
+Here is a list of the suckiest parts of Java that I see most often and some recommendations for how to move past them.

 Presenting Going Reactive with Java 8 Next Week in Boulder & Denver

-Next week I will be presenting Going Reactive with Java 8 at the Boulder and Denver Java User Groups.
-Here is the session description: Java 8’s lambdas make building Reactive applications a whole lot easier and cleaner.
+Java 8’s lambdas make building Reactive applications a whole lot easier and cleaner.
 Through copious code examples this session will show you how to build event-driven, scalable, resilient, and responsive applications with Java 8, Play Framework and Akka.
 On the web side you will learn about using lambdas for async & non-blocking requests & WebSockets.
+You will also learn how the actor model in Akka pairs well with lambdas to create an event-driven foundation that provides concurrency, clustering and fault-tolerance.

 Going Reactive with Java 8 – Tonight at Triangle JUG

-Tonight I will be presenting Going Reactive with Java 8 at the Triangle Java Users Group.
-Here is the session description: Java 8’s lambdas make building Reactive applications a whole lot easier and cleaner.
+Java 8’s lambdas make building Reactive applications a whole lot easier and cleaner.
 Through copious code examples this session will show you how to build event-driven, scalable, resilient, and responsive applications with Java 8, Play Framework and Akka.
 On the web side you will learn about using lambdas for async & non-blocking requests & WebSockets.
+You will also learn how the actor model in Akka pairs well with lambdas to create an event-driven foundation that provides concurrency, clustering and fault-tolerance.

 Utah JUG: Client/Server Apps with Play Framework, HTML5 and Java

-Tonight (Feburary 21, 2013) I will be presenting at the Utah JUG about Client/Server Apps with Play Framework, HTML5 and Java.
-Here is the session description: The web application landscape is rapidly shifting back to a Client/Server architecture.
+The web application landscape is rapidly shifting back to a Client/Server architecture.
 This time around, the Client is JavaScript, HTML, and CSS in the browser.
 The tools and deployment techniques for these types of applications are abundant and fragmented.
-This session will teach you how to pull together jQuery, LESS, Twitter, Bootstrap, and some CoffeeScript to build the Client.

 Presenting in Dallas: Play Framework, HTML5 and Java

-Tomorrow (December 12, 2012) I will be presenting in Dallas at the JavaMUG about Client/Server Apps with Play Framework, HTML5 and Java.
-Here is the session abstract: The web application landscape is rapidly shifting back to a Client/Server architecture.
+The web application landscape is rapidly shifting back to a Client/Server architecture.
 This time around, the Client is JavaScript, HTML, and CSS in the browser.
 The tools and deployment techniques for these types of applications are abundant and fragmented.
-This session will teach you how to pull together jQuery, LESS, Twitter, Bootstrap, and some CoffeeScript to build the Client.